Arithmetic bigness and a uniform Bogomolov-type result: Uniform Bogomolov-type theorem

 The validity of the relative Bogomolov conjecture is independent of the choice of $L$.
 In fact, if $L'$ is another such line bundle on $A$, then there is a positive integer $n$ such that $nL'-L$ and $nL-L'$ are again such line bundles on $A$.
 Then $\wh h_{nL'-L}\geq 0$ and $\wh h_{nL-L'}\geq 0$, and thus $n^{-1}\wh h_{L}\leq \wh h_{L'} \leq n\, \wh h_{L}$.

 By the height inequality in \cite[Thm.
 5.3.5(1)]{YZ2}, if $\OL|_Y$ is big on $Y$, then $Y$ satisfies the relative Bogomolov conjecture.
-As an easy consequence of Lemma \ref{potentially big}, we have the following result on the relative Bogomolov conjecture.
+As an easy consequence of Theorem \ref{potentially big}, we have the following result on the relative Bogomolov conjecture.

 \begin{prop} Assume that $Y\to S$ is projective and flat with a geometrically integral generic fiber.
-If $L|Y$ is big on the generic fiber of $Y\to S$, and $(\pi|_Y)_*\pair{\OL|_Y,\cdots,\OL|_Y}$ is big on $S/k$, then $\iota^m:Y_{/S}^m\to A_{/S}^m$ satisfies the relative Bogomolov conjecture for all $m\geq \dim S+1$. \end{prop}
+If $L|_Y$ is big on the generic fiber of $Y\to S$, and $(\pi|_Y)_*\pair{\OL|_Y,\cdots,\OL|_Y}$ is big on $S/k$, then $\iota^m:Y_{/S}^m\to A_{/S}^m$ satisfies the relative Bogomolov conjecture for all $m\geq \dim S+1$. \end{prop}

 The proposition needs the bigness of adelic line bundles over $k$ instead of over $K$.
 Projective models of $S$ over $k$ have dimension $\dim S+1$, which explains the bound of $m$ in the proposition.